klauswiese/Planet/README.md

 # Package to download Planet Scope images (4.77 m res)

-The Norway’s International Climate and Forests Initiative Imagery Program paid millions so that we can all have access to high resolution images for monitoring the tropical forest.There are several other planet-products, but those are not part of the approach here.
+The Norway’s International Climate and Forests Initiative Imagery Program paid millions so we can all have access to high resolution images for monitoring the tropical forest.There are several other planet-products, but those are not part of the approach here.

-This is a very experimental package and have only been tested in Linux (I am sure this will not work on Windows, and i am not planning to make it so.).
+This is a very experimental package and have only been tested in Linux (I am sure this will not work on Windows, and i am not planning to make it so).

 ## 1. Planet - NICFI Account